 |This article is part of the FrackSwarm coverage of fracking.|

-Aubrey McClendon is the founder and former CEO of Chesapeake Energy, the largest U.S. producer of natural gas.
-In 2008, Forbes magazine listed McClendon as the the third wealthiest CEO in the world.
-In 2012, Chesapeake Energy's stockholders removed McClendon from the leadership position.
+In 2008, Forbes magazine listed McClendon as the the third wealthiest CEO in the world, but by 2012 falling oil and gas prices had shrunk his net worth to an estimated $500 million.
+In 2012, Chesapeake Energy's stockholders had removed McClendon from the leadership position.

-- 2 Future Plans for Marcellus Shale Gas Drilling in West Virginia
+- 3 Plans for Marcellus Shale Gas Drilling in West Virginia

 America Energy Partners

-After Chesapeake McClendon launched American Energy Partners LP, which landed roughly $1.7 billion in financing in October 2013.
-Most of the funds are expected to be channeled through subsidiary American Energy-Utica LLC to pick up acreage in Ohio's Utica Shale.
-The Energy & Minerals Group is the lead equity investor in the company's Utica offshoot.
+After Chesapeake McClendon launched American Energy Partners LP, it landed roughly $1.7 billion in financing in October 2013.
+Most of the funds were expected to be channeled through subsidiary American Energy-Utica LLC to pick up acreage in Ohio's Utica Shale.
+The Energy & Minerals Group was the lead equity investor in the company's Utica offshoot.

-In an article penned on January 22, 2011, McClendon announced that his company, Chesapeake Energy, sees vast potential in the state of West Virginia as it relates to drilling for natural gas within the Marcellus Shale.
-He envisions $50 billion in profit potential for his company, and says the state's court system, as well as unqualified state workers as obstacles in achieving this potential.
+In an article penned on January 22, 2011, McClendon announced that his company, Chesapeake Energy, saw vast potential in the state of West Virginia as it relates to drilling for natural gas within the Marcellus Shale.
+He envisioned $50 billion in profit potential for his company, and saw the state's court system, as well as unqualified state workers, as obstacles in achieving this potential.

 At the 2011 winter meeting for the Independent Oil and Gas Association, McClendon stated that Chesapeake Energy planned on investing some $40-50 billion in natural gas drilling in West Virginia in the next few decades.
 He also stated that Chesapeake had already spent some $600 million in capital investment since 2008 in the state.